guimou/dataprep-code/odh-ocs/README.md

 # Deploying ODH using OCS

-These instructions will show you how to deploy Open Data Hub on top of storage provided by OpenShift Container Platform.
+These instructions will show you how to deploy Open Data Hub on top of storage provided by OpenShift Container Storage.

 We will use two different types of storage: